aknackiron/testdroid-documentation/how-tos/faq/index.md

 **Q: The app connects to our internal server.
 Our IT department will only allow connections from known IP address ranges.
 Is it possible for you to tell us what IP ranges are used to originate traffic from your test devices?**

  This can be handled automatically.
 Manually we won’t go in these engagements.
 Automatically this can be implemented e.g. by application.
-The app should find out what is the IP of that device/connection and then communicate it to some external service than then can open that IP range for database etc. connections.
+The app should find out what is the IP of that device/connection and then communicate it to some external service that can open that IP range for database etc. connections.
+For Private and Enterprise Cloud installations most special network configurations are possible.

 **Q: Where is your cloud (test center) located?**

  The primary data center (Testdroid Cloud devices) are in Bitbar premises in Wroclaw, Poland.
-We also have data center in Oulu, Finland.
+We also have a data center in Oulu, Finland.

 **Q: How safe are you?**